 - Mining ore sometimes comes at the cost of decimating forests and wildlife.

 - The working conditions of people in commodity manufacturing/handling in the developing world are said not to be up to the mark.

-- These are prone to speculation which leads to the formation of bubbles and subsequent bursts, which also hurts the genuine players in the market as well.
+- These are prone to speculation, which leads to the formation of bubbles and subsequent bursts, which also hurts the genuine players in the market.

-Commodities have been around for centuries and the world has evolved significantly.
-The market has also evolved, and with the trade and commerce commodities travel easily from one part of the world for use in other parts of the world.
-Agencies across the world are trying to figure out how we can use less of some polluting commodities and replace them with not so polluting material for environmental sustainability.
+Commodities have been around for centuries, and the world has evolved significantly.
+The market has also evolved, and with trade and commerce, commodities travel easily from one part of the world for use in other parts of the world.
+Agencies across the world are trying to figure out how we can use less of some polluting commodities and replace them with not-so-polluting materials for environmental sustainability.

-This has been a guide to what is a commodity and its definition.
-Here we discuss the cycle and pricing of commodities along with its types and regulations.
+This has been a guide to what a Commodity is and its definition.
+Here we discuss the cycle and pricing of commodities along with their types and regulations.
 We also discuss the advantages and disadvantages.
 You can learn more about investment banking from the following articles –